When to plant Haskaps in Sherman County, KS

 Sherman County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is May 2 and first fall frost is October 11.

-Sherman County County sits in USDA Zone 6a.
+Sherman County sits in USDA Zone 6a.
 Haskaps grows reliably in zones 2a through 7b, so it's a good fit here.

-Can Haskaps grow in Sherman County County's climate?
+Can Haskaps grow in Sherman County's climate?

 Your Sherman County Garden Planner — Free